KissLog-net/KissLog.Documentation/source/on-premises/installation/local-server/installation-guide.rst

 MS-SQL / MySql
 ~~~~~~~~~~~~~~~~~~~~~

 We will not cover the installation guide for these services.
+There is a high possibility that the existing server already has a running instance of MySQL or MS-SQL server.

 IIS web applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~